edgeimpulse/example-microchip-sama7g54-yocto/README.md

 # Yocto

 Build with:
-`docker build --no-cache -t microchip-yocto`
+`docker build --no-cache -t microchip-yocto .`

 Run with:
 `docker run -it microchip-yocto`